Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 Day One: Explore the filming locations around Fife, in the very Heart of Scotland…

 Wentworth Prison (filming location) – The entrance and corridors of this palace were used as Wentworth Prison where Jamie was imprisoned.
-You’ll be able to step into his cell, and stand upon the same stairs near his cell that Claire did and see the cell where Claire asked the prisoners where Jamie was.
+You’ll be able to stand upon the same stairs near his cell that Claire did and see the cell where Claire asked the prisoners where Jamie was.
 This impressive 15th century palace was once the royal residence of the Stewart kings and queens, as well as the birthplace of Mary Queen of Scots.

 Lallybroch (filming location) – visit the hauntingly beautiful castle used as the filming location for Jamie Fraser’s home, Lallybroch.

 Jack Randall’s Fort William HQ (filming location) – This incredible 15th century fortress provides the setting for the Fort William headquarters of Black Jack Randall.
 This featured the heartbreaking scene of Jamie’s flogging.

 The Railway Station where Claire and Frank said their goodbyes (filming location) – This picturesque station was transformed into a wartime London railway station for this scene.

 The Home of the Duke of Sandringham – visit this stunning stately home and gardens, which has been used both indoors and outdoors for several Outlander filming locations, including some in Season Three.

 Day Two: More filming locations…

 The French Port (filming location) – This picturesque harbour was transformed to portray the French port of Le Havre in the 1740s where Jamie and Claire land when they escape to France.
 This is where Claire discovers smallpox on the Comte St Germain’s ship.

 The Monastery where Claire and Murtagh bring Jamie to recover from his prison ordeal (filming location) – This beautiful castle was once a luxurious Renaissance home, and is one of the oldest standing masonry castles in Scotland.

 Black Kirk (filming location) – visit the secluded church ruins where Jamie and Claire discover the reason for the nephew’s curse.